SocialGouv/support/docs/standards/docker.md

 ## Optimisation d'une image Docker pour NodeJS

 ```
-# If possible, use alpine version as it is smaller
+# If possible, use slim version as it is smaller
-ARG NODE_VERSION=16-alpine
+ARG NODE_VERSION=16-slim

 #--- Build stage
 FROM node:$NODE_VERSION as build # utiliser uniquement des images officielles